Comings And Goings: The Latest Cast Changes

 GENERAL HOSPITAL

-Mark Engelhardt (Roman Hume): Engelhardt returns as a rep for Pikeman Security Group.
+Jane Elliot (Tracy Quartermaine): The actress is back this week after a short on-screen hiatus in which Tracy traveled to Europe to help Bobbie settle Luke’s estate.

-Lyn Alicia Henderson (Claire Brown): Henderson pops up this week as a surrogacy matching professional that Molly (Kristen Vaganos) consults with.
+Mark Engelhardt (Roman Hume): Engelhardt appears again this week as a rep for Pikeman Security Group.

-Shelley Robertson (Dede Clark): Dede, an attorney, crosses paths with Finn (Michael Easton) this week.
+Charles Mesure (Brennan): Mesure debuted on December 1 in scenes with Laura Wright (Carly).

 WHO’S GOING